How the Commission helps

 We are New Zealand's competition, consumer and regulatory agency.

-When you buy goods or services in New Zealand you are protected by consumer laws.
-The Commission enforces some of these laws including ones that give you rights when you borrow money or buy goods on credit.
+When you buy goods or services in New Zealand, you have rights under consumer laws.
+The Commerce Commission enforces some of these, including:

-- Fair Trading Act which prohibits false and misleading behaviour by businesses
+- prohibits a wide range of unfair conduct, including false and misleading behaviour by businesses;

-- Commerce Act which prohibits anti-competitive mergers and behaviour.
+- prohibits anti-competitive mergers and behaviour (for example, cartels)

 Reporting a concern